History and Culture

 People have lived on Eigg for thousands of years and signs of that rich legacy can be discovered everywhere in the island landscape.
 Crofting, language, music and tradition reflect Eigg’s rich history and culturally vibrant present.

-Explore the island to see the remnants of how the Eiggach and worked in the past and how it informs life on Eigg today.
+Explore Eigg and see the remnants of how Eigich lived and worked in the past, and how it informs life on Eigg today.

 History